Thursday, April 24, 2025

 What is the difference between a root cause and a trigger in complaint handling?

-A trigger is the event that led to the complaint (for example a missed call back).
-The root cause is why that trigger happened and keeps happening (for example unclear ownership or a broken approval process).
+The root cause is why that trigger happened and keeps happening (for example unclear ownership or a broken approval process)

 What should I record as the root cause in a complaint system?

-Record all of the systemic causes that can be fixed and monitored, such as unclear process steps, missing controls, poor handoffs, lack of prioritisation rules, or inconsistent decision-making guidance.
+The things that you should record as the root cause in a complaint system are the systemic causes that can be fixed and monitored, such as unclear process steps, missing controls, poor handoffs, lack of prioritisation rules, or inconsistent decision-making guidance.

 Is the Fishbone Diagram better than 5 Whys?

-They do different jobs.
+The Fishbone Diagram is no better than 5 Whys but together they work well.
 The Fishbone Diagram helps you map causes across categories.
 The 5 Whys helps you dig deeper into the most likely causes.
 Used together, they reduce guesswork and improve confidence.

 How can I run this exercise without pulling the team off live cases?